kristjanbushpepa/greet-the-world-init/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/43f32b33-74f1-43ce-9de5-24c180fd9166) and click on Share -> Publish.
+Simply open [ClickCode](https://lovable.dev/projects/d68d6feb-97b1-4947-a9c1-94cf489226b0) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my ClickCode project?

 Yes, you can!